anooruddh/devops/k8s-readme.md

 All Kubernetes clusters have two categories of users: service accounts managed by Kubernetes, and normal users.
 Kubernetes does not have objects which represent normal user accounts.
 Normal users cannot be added to a cluster through an API call.

+**Kubernetes does not have API Objects for User Accounts.
+Of the available ways to manage authentication**

 ## So how we choud create an user account?

 Any user that presents a valid certificate signed by the cluster’s certificate authority (CA) is considered authenticated.
 So you need to create a certificate for you username.